 For instance, the buzzing sound of bees and the pecking sound of a woodpecker as they play music for you.
 And if you are lucky, you can play the eye spy game.
 When you start noticing things, that means you are fully present in the moment.

 One day, a farmer named Phil told me that he always looks to the future.
-Even with his life-time career, he has things to improve.
-It’s so true, gardening provides us motivation and to become a lifetime learner.
+Even with his lifetime career, he has things to improve.
+It’s so true, gardening motivates us to become lifetime learners.

 Gardening is certainly for everyone to enjoy and it keeps us healthy.

 What about cooking meals with your home or locally grown food?
 Even if you aren’t a gardener, growing herbs will give you joy.
 Also visiting local farmland gives you a sense of each season, and creates a community.